 Bureau of Land Management

-The BLM has no rules against shooting guns on open lands where dispersed camping is allowed.
-The BLM, however, does has rules against creating a nuisance or hazard…
+The BLM has no rules against shooting guns on open public lands where dispersed camping is allowed.
+The BLM, however, does have rules against creating a nuisance or hazard…

-With that being said, when shooting guns you’re advised to check the area in which you’re shooting at to make sure you’re not creating a hazard, and get enough distance from other campers.
+“Creating a hazard” could arguably be include shooting guns.
+With that being said, check the area in which you’re shooting at to make sure you’re not putting anyone at risk, and get enough distance from other campers.

 The BLM does not allow shooting guns on developed campgrounds and recreation areas…